Thelastpepas/cryptot-cali/README.md

  ```bash
  test_crypto.py,
 ```
-## use this to add your database
+- use this to add your database

 ```bash
 src/controller/SecretConfig.py

    ```
--si vas a utilizar por interfaz sería
+- If you are going to use the interface

   ```bash
 python src/view/criptop.py